pourroymatt750/pourroymatt750/README.md

 <h1 align="center">A little about me:</h1>

 <h2 align="center">Software engineer based out of Tampa, FL.
-Will be graudating with a Bachelors in Computer Science in May 2023, have 6 months internship experience as a developer and over a year of tech support and troubleshooting experience.</h2>
+Will be graudating with a Bachelors in Computer Science in May 2023, have 6 months internship experience as a developer, and over a year of tech support and troubleshooting experience.</h2>

 <div align="center">
   <h1>My Skills</h1>